piano35-edb/barman-docs-rewrite/docs/recovering/using_recovery.md

 The `barman recover` command can optionally configure PostgreSQL to fetch WALs from Barman during recovery.
 This is enabled by setting the `recovery_options` global/server configuration option to `get-wal`.
 If `recovery_options` is not set or is empty then Barman will instead copy the WALs required for recovery while executing the `barman recover` command.

 The `--get-wal` and `--no-get-wal` options can be used to override the behaviour defined by recovery_options.
-Use `--get-wal` with barman recover to enable the fetching of WALs from the Barman server.
+Use `--get-wal` with `barman recover` to enable the fetching of WALs from the Barman server.
 Use `--no-get-wal` to disable it.

 ## Recovering compressed backups

 If a backup has been compressed using the `backup_compression` option then barman recover is able to uncompress the backup on recovery.
 This is a multi-step process:

-1. The compressed backup files are copied to a staging directory on the local or remote server using Rsync.
+1. The compressed backup files are copied to a staging directory on the local or remote server using rsync.
 2. The compressed files are uncompressed to the target directory.
-3. Config files which need special handling by Barman are copied from the recovery destination, analysed or edited as required, and copied back to the recovery destination using Rsync.
+3. Config files which need special handling by Barman are copied from the recovery destination, analyzed or edited as required, and copied back to the recovery destination using rsync.
 4. The staging directory for the backup is removed.

 Barman doesn't know anything about the environment in which it will be deployed, so it relies on the `recovery_staging_path` option in order to choose a suitable location for the staging directory.